vlaurenzano/cds-hooks-work/README.md

 ### Response models

 The response models are hydrated by the user specified callbacks.
 There is only one top level `Response` object that contains fields for `Cards and Actions` as well as a status code.
 The fields for individual cards refer to simple and complex types, implemented according to the [cds-hooks spec](https://cds-hooks.org/specification/current/#http-response).

+### TODO

+* The CDS service workflow if fully modeled except for a `feedback` endpoint.
+This is an endpoint intended for CDS Client (EHRs) to return feedback about whether the card was accepted or ignored.

+* Prefetch queries must currently be specified as raw dicts, some classes and helper methods would ensure validity and ease of use.

+* The framework captures FHIR authorization values, but has no built in mechanism to use them in an fhir query.
+Future iterations may include [fhir-py](https://github.com/beda-software/fhir-py) to assist with making fhir queries.